Judging creative excellence

 - Under no circumstances, should judges make negative remarks during the judging process, such as: “This has been done before.”

-- The jury chairman’s role is to advise and guide the jury, to assist jurors during the judging and to determine the final statues awarded, and if any entries are eligible for the Grand Prix award.
+- The jury president’s role is to advise and guide the jury, to assist jurors during the judging and to determine the final statues awarded, and if any entries are eligible for the Grand Prix award.

 - All original ballot sheets will be stored for the full year after the results have been announced.